totara/totara-docker-dev/README.md

 It is recommended to specify the containers you really need.
 The minimum you probably need is the db and the php container of your choice, the nginx container is started automatically alongside the php container.

+The scripts for the following commands are located in the bin/ folder of this project.
+Either run the commands directly, like `bin/tup`, or add the bin folder to your PATH to not bother about your current folder.

 ```bash
 tup pgsql php-7.2
 ```